ps5gentoo/ps5-linux-loader/README.md

 Always turn on fan when your turn on boost, as this is what the official PS5 OS does.

+## Updating ps5-linux

+For any future ps5-linux updates, you can download the `.deb` or `.pkg.tar.zst` on your PS5 from [ps5-linux-patches](https://github.com/ps5-linux/ps5-linux-patches/releases) and install them like normal packages.

 ## FAQ

 - Q: Will higher >=6.50 firmwares be supported?